kubickipi314/MoleLawn/README.md

 The `Lawn Owner` tries to kill the mole in many ways.
 For a now the main target is to survive satisfactorily long.

-We can also collesc `Moss` to make nest in the tunnel which will not be buried with dirt.
+We can also collect `Moss` to make nest in the tunnel which will not be buried with dirt.

 ### Running
 Cloned repository requires gradlew.
 We simply build with `./gradlew build` and run with `./gradlew run`.